cloud-ark/caastle/docs/faq.rst

 - First, for defining platform elements in environment yaml file, CloudARK plans to support all the attributes that the corresponding cloud resource exposes.
 For the platform elements that are currently supported in CloudARK - AWS RDS, AWS ECS, Google Cloud SQL, Google GKE - limited set of attributes are supported in the yaml file.
-But we will be supporting all the setable attributes soon.
+But we will be supporting all the settable attributes soon.
 (In the mean time if you are interested in any particular attribute, file a Github issue_ and we will add it to CloudARK).

 .. _issue: https://github.com/cloud-ark/cloudark/issues